danieljonce/pwah/README.md

 > This is a proof of concept.
 Only install apps you trust and keep in mind if you wipe your browser data you lose your apps.

 # How
-1) Visit https://pwah.io, type a name, click "Go"
+1) In your browser address bar type "your-app-name.pwah.io"
-2) Paste your single page of HTML code.
+2) Use the "Add to Homescreen" feature of your device's browser to add PWAH to your device.
-3) Click "Launch App"
+3) Close your browser and touch the new PWAH icon on your homescreen.

-> [!TIP]
+4) Paste your single page of HTML and Click "Launch App"

-> You can go directly to any arbitrary "app-name.pwah.io" to skip the first step.
+> ![!NOTE]

-To add your app to your phone or tablet, use the "Add to Homescreen" feature of your browser.
-To delete an app, you'll need to delete the shortcut and also delete your device's browser data for your app's domain name (your-app-name.pwah.io).
+> Make sure to do step 2 before step 4 to avoid simply adding a browser bookmark to your devices' home screen instead of the PWAH wrapper for your new app.

 # Why
 With LLMs like DeepSeek, Llama, ChatGPT and Claude, quickly generating one-off, custom, personal apps has become feasable.
 However, after the code is generated and tweaked, hosting these types of apps with a public web server is often not needed or even desired.
 This is especially true if you're testing out a quick idea or just need a simple app temporarily.